m-peeler/Furman-Now-Docs/ReactNativeDocumentation/Screens.md

 A `mapRef` from the `useRef` hook is attached to the map to allow movement to a specific location.

 ## Parking
+An in-development screen which will show the various parking zones on campus and which color of parking pass is permitted to park there.

 ## Safety
+Safety resources are accessed using `useHealthSafety` and displayed as a list of `ContactContentButton`s.

 ## Transit
+Transit vehicle locations, stop locations, and transit routes are accessed using `useTransitLocation`, `useTransitStops`, and `useTransitNames`, respectively.
+Transit information is displayed on a `FUNowMapView`.
+Clicking on a route will display an overlay with information about the route, incluidng time of operation and a link to the website.
+Clicking on stop markers will similarly display information about the stop, including the estimated time that a vehicle will arrive.